APrettyCoolProgram/DotfilesAndGistsEtc/templates/github/sourcecode-repository/README.md

 # GETTING STARTED

 ### Before you begin
-Things you should do before you begin.
+Things you should know/do before you begin.

 ### Prerequisites
 * Prerequisite #1